itamaro/gcp-night-king/README.md

   --subscription-name <subscription-name>  Name of Pub/Sub subscription name to listen to [default: night-king-preempt].
 ```

+You'll also need to have [Google Cloud SDK authorization](https://cloud.google.com/sdk/docs/) set up for the service to be able to receive messages from Google Pub/Sub.

 Beyond that, there are multiple ways to have the service running "in production" (e.g., not in the foreground of your dev-machine terminal).

 You can use whatever method fits your environment (and deployment-setup contributions are welcome).